 – CNN Money

 For many Americans working in Saudi Arabia it’s worth claiming the Foreign Earned Income Exclusion, and possibly also the Foreign Housing Exclusion if you are living in rented accommodation.
 This allows you exclude the first around US$100,000 of foreign earned income from US tax providing you can demonstrate to the IRS that you are a Saudi resident.
-Bear in mind though that even if you don’t owe any tax to the IRS, if your income is above US$10,000 (or $400 for self-employed individuals) you still have to file.
+Bear in mind though that even if you don’t owe any tax to the IRS.

 The US and Saudi governments share taxpayer info, and Saudi banks pass on US account holders’ account info to the IRS, so don’t be economical with the truth or believe you can stay under the IRS’ radar.
 The penalties for tax evasion (or incomplete filing, or not filing) for expats are harsh, to say the least.